Ocular dominance: Effects

 In normal binocular vision there is an effect of parallax, and therefore the dominant eye is the one that is primarily relied on for precise positional information.
 This may be extremely important in sports which require aim, such as archery, darts or shooting sports.

-It has been asserted that cross-dominance (in which the dominant eye is on one side and the dominant hand is on the other) is advantageous in sports requiring side-on stances (e.g. baseball, cricket, golf); however, studies within the last 20 years have shown this not to be the case.
 In a 1998 study of professional baseball players, hand–ocular dominance patterns did not show an effect on batting average or ERA.
 Similarly, in 2005, a South African study found that "cricketers were not more likely to have crossed dominance" than the normal population.

 Ocular dominance is an important consideration in predicting patient satisfaction with monovision correction in cataract surgery refractive surgery, also laser eye surgery, and contact lens wear.

 The dominant eye has more neural connections to the brain than the other eye does.
 According to a sixty-person study in the Proceedings of the Royal Society B, in non-dyslexic people, the blue cone-free spot in the dominant eye tends to be round and the same spot in the non-dominant eye tends to be unevenly shaped; in dyslexic people both eyes tend to have round areas.
-The study suggests this difference may be a potential, and possibly treatable, cause of dyslexia; however, further tests are required to confirm.
+The study suggests this difference may be a potential, and possibly treatable, cause of dyslexia; however, further tests are required to confirm this.
 At least 700 million people worldwide have dyslexia.
 In response to the study, John Stein of the University of Oxford cautions that while the study is "really interesting", there is no one single cause of dyslexia.

+It has also been shown that ocular dominance can influence the performance of tasks that require the activation of executive functions, in particular, when performing the Stroop test.
+Moreover, it has been found that in people with different ocular dominance, areas of the visual cortex are activated differently in such tasks.
+Also, fMRI data indicate that there are differences in the activity of the cerebral cortex in the perception of faces depending on the dominance of the eyes: in left-dominant people, the right fusiform gyrus is activated, and in right-dominant people, the left.